9999years/extendedformatter/readme.md

 # Features

-As of the time of this writing, everything but format / conversion specs work!
+As of the time of this writing, everything but format specs works!
 I think that’s pretty fantastic for about 120 SLOC!

+# Conversion Specs

+Extendedformatter doesn't (yet!) support format specs, but it does support conversion specs; a conversion spec is parsed when the format field ends with an `!` and then one or more alphanumeric characters (ASCII only, codepoint ∈ [0x30, 0x39] U [0x41, 0x5a] U [0x61, 0x7a]).
+Want to end your format string with `!expr`?
+Just wrap the expression in parens or add a space after the bang;
+`!(expr)` and `! expr` aren't considered format strings.

 [strformat]: https://docs.python.org/3/library/stdtypes.html#str.format
 [fstring]: https://docs.python.org/3/reference/lexical_analysis.html#f-strings